 It was for sewing class in eighth grade.
-And now, almost thirty years later, I still have that apron hanging in my closet and we still use it.
+And now, over thirty years later, I still have that apron hanging in my closet and we still use it.

 So when I sat down with our girls and looked at the beautiful fabrics in the new Little House on the Prairie® Andover Fabrics Collection to try and decide what kind of project I would sew for the #LittleHouseMoment campaign, creating aprons for the girls popped into my mind.